-Denise Scott Brown Change this
+Denise Scott Brown in Las Vegas, 1968

 Denise Scott Brown, (born Lakofski; born October 3rd, 1931) is an architect, planner, writer, educator, and principal of the firm Venturi, Scott Brown and Associates in Philadelphia.
 Denise Scott Brown and her husband and partner, Robert Venturi, are regarded among the most influential architects of the twentieth century, both through their architecture and planning, and theoretical writing and teaching.
 Scott Brown and Venturi live in Philadelphia and have a son, James Venturi.